 The first time I woke up at 2am full of energy, I found it a bit strange, but—I'll admit—I was also kind of naively excited.
 I was ready to carpe diem and smash through my work, making me doubly productive.

-I continued with this narrative for two-three weeks, ignoring the obvious fact that this was clearly not healthy behaviour, especially considering the growing anxiety I felt during the day.
+I continued with this narrative for two-three weeks, ignoring the obvious fact that this was clearly not sustainable behaviour.

 But, maybe I was the new Elon Musk—after all, he only sleeps two hours a night, right?

-I didn't label it insomnia.
-I didn't really know what was going on, only that my anxiety was getting worse, and my energy was spiking at all the wrong times.
+I didn't give it a label.
+I didn't really know what was going on, only that my energy was spiking at all the wrong times.

-I tried to self-medicate at first.
+I tried to go it alone at first.
 Maybe no alcohol would hold the answer—or maybe it was a lot of alcohol.
 Ok... that was only giving me hangovers.
 What about a sleeping app or meditating before bed?

 Finally, I sought out help—first seeing a therapist and then a sleep therapist.
 Neither was able to find a solution, and as months passed, I was still only averaging about two hours a night.

-I even tried the doctor—who just recommended sleeping pills.
-I may have been desperate, but I refused to take them.
-I had read enough to know that this didn't need a quick fix, I needed to get to the root of the problem.
+I even tried the doctor, who just recommended sleeping pills.
+I may have been desperate, but I personally didn’t want to take them.
+I’d have to find something else.

 Some food for thought

 I was having dinner with a friend, explaining the last five months in an exhausted ramble.